Rilmxp/Library/README.md

   - if the response is successful: books will be displayed, and headline will change ("love related books", for eg).

-  - if the response is not sucessful or empty: current books will be hidden and a feedback message will be displayed on the book container.
+  - if the response is not successful or empty: current books will be hidden and a feedback message will be displayed on the book container.
 This message will remain for 3 seconds and, afterwards, previous hidden books and heading will be shown back again.

   - Depending on the response from the different APIs the displayed book will be rendered as follows: